biopython/biopython/DEPRECATED.rst

 Jython
 ======
-Biopython is mostly working under Jython 2.7.0, but support for Jython is deprecated as Release 1.70.
+Biopython is mostly working under Jython 2.7.0, but support for Jython is deprecated as of Release 1.70.

 Bio.Phylo.CDAOIO.CDAOError
 ==========================